 Types of headstones

-While the Commission ensures that each of its war casualties are commemorated equally, you will see some variation in the types of headstone or marker used.
+While the Commission ensures that each of its war dead is commemorated equally, you will see some variation in the types of headstone or marker used.

 CWGC Cemetery headstones